jmettraux/aac_magic/src/_descriptions_in.md

 A solid disk of copper threads hangs in the air where the caster wove it.

 Supports up to (`Cast` + 2) × 100kg.

+## Copper Pole

+Invisible pole.

+A pole that can be climbed, slid on, or used to hang.
+Some casters place it in passageways to trip people up.

+Supports up to (`Cast` + 1) × 100kg.

 ## Gold Crown